• Skip to primary navigation

 Ingredients

-• ¼ cup avocado or vegetable oil for frying
+• ¼ cup vegetable oil or any neutral oil

 Instructions

-• In a mixing bowl, add pork strips, 3 tbsp cornstarch, salt and dry sherry wine.
-Mix well until pork is well coated in cornstarch.
+• In a large bowl, add pork strips and marinate with salt, Shaoxing wine and cornstarch.
+Mix well until pork strips are well coated in cornstarch.
 Set aside.

-• Remove the pork and place on a paper-towel lined plate to soak up excess grease.
-Discard the oil.
+• Remove and transfer the cooked pork to a wire rack or a paper-towel lined plate to drain off excess oil.

-• Transfer to a serving dish.
+• Remove off heat and transfer the peking pork to a large serving dish.
 Optional: garnish with sesame seeds and green onions.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!